canjs/can-query-logic/doc/can-query-logic.md

 Most people will only ever need to configure a `QueryLogic` logic instance.
 Once properly configured, all [can-connect] behaviors will work correctly.
-If your service parameters matches the [can-query-logic/query default query structure], you likely don't need to use `can-query-logic` directly at all.
+If your service parameters match the [can-query-logic/query default query structure], you likely don't need to use `can-query-logic` directly at all.
 However, if your service parameters differ from the [can-query-logic/query default query structure] or they need additional logic, some configuration will be necessary.